Deducteam/isabelle_dedukti/README.md

 ## Provided commands

-- `isabelle dedukti_root $session`: generates a ROOT file defining a session for each theory of $session.
+- `isabelle dedukti_root $session`: generates a ROOT file defining a proof-exporting session Dedukti_$theory for each $theory of $session.

 - `isabelle dedukti_session $session`: generates a dk or lp file for each theory of $session.